vikassaraswatiitg26/netflix_sql_project/README.md

-#  Netflix Movies and TV shoews Data analysis using SQL
+#  Netflix Movies and TV shows Data analysis using SQL